 - 1. Check the charge level of the internal and external batteries. - 2.
-Ensure that the CCV and external battery are plugged in and charging, and that the external battery is not connected to the CCV. - 3.
-Inspect the exhalation valve to ensure it is assembled and working properly.
+Ensure that the CCV and external battery are plugged in and charging, and that the external battery is not connected to the CCV.

 USING THE CCV

 COMPONENTS OF THE CONTROL PANEL